-Grzegorz Krolikiewicz’s Through and Through is one of the best film ever made.
+Grzegorz Krolikiewicz’s Through and Through is one of the best films ever made.
 Krolikiewicz realised his chef-d’oeuvre according to the principles of his theory in which the off-screen space is as important as what the camera actually shows to the viewer.
 Camera moves freely through the space, showing the scenes from unusual angles, and often swinging and diverting its gaze away from the place where the action is occurring.
 The viewer must often concentrate on what is out of the frame.
 He must use his imagination to fill gaps in narration.

 Krolikiewicz treats the viewer as a co-creator who actively participates in the unveiling of the film’s meaning.
 Narration is not continuous.
 Cinematic space is used in the film to deepen its meaning rather than propagate the story.
 The film is composed of fourteen scenes and the viewer must link them together himself.
 Light and sound effects are the integral parts of the film.
 Close-ups are used to strengthen the feeling of Sachlichkeit.
 The full potential of out-of-frame cinematic space is used in the murder scene and in the scene where the camera is following a man from a moving lift.